 Guest posts are a real win-win because the other website gets great content from an expert in bowties, and that gives them something interesting for their readers and website visitors to read.

-You in turn get a backlink, which may bring some of their audience to your website, and also hopefully give your SEO a little boost by providing another quality backlink.
+For writing that guest blog post, you in turn get a backlink, which may bring some of their audience to your website, and also hopefully give your SEO a little boost by providing another quality backlink.

 Related link building